-Although Robinhood’s research platforms and customer service offerings are not as enhanced as other brokerages, users are still able to access enough critical information to feel comfortable transacting.
+Although Robinhood’s research platforms are not as enhanced as other brokerages, users are still able to access enough critical information to feel comfortable transacting.

 Robinhood offers a clean app layout, without the confusing and often exhausting data dumps that other brokerages push on consumers.